pulumi/docs/pulumi-hugo/themes/default/content/templates/kubernetes/gcp/index.md

 ---
+title_tag: Deploy a Managed Kubernetes Cluster to Google Cloud
 title: Kubernetes Cluster on Google Cloud
 layout: template

-meta_desc: The Kubernetes Cluster template makes it easy to deploy a Kubernetes cluster on Google Cloud with Pulumi and Google Kubernetes Engine (GKE).
+meta_desc: Easily deploy a managed Kubernetes cluster on Google Cloud with Pulumi and Google Kubernetes Engine (GKE) using this template.

 meta_image: meta.png